microsoft/Windows-iotcore-samples/Samples/EdgeModules/UART_lcd/CS/README.md

 ## App Overview

-This app uses an Adafruit 16x2 LCD display + Serial Backpack Kit as described here: https://www.adafruit.com/product/784
+This app uses an Adafruit 16x2 LCD display + Serial Backpack Kit as described here: https://www.adafruit.com/product/784 It can be connected either via a USB bridged serial or a direct TTL UART serial port.
+When it receives a D2C Fruit Message or DirectMethod it prints the name of the fruit on the display and sets the display background color to the same fruit colors as the GPIO sample.
+If it receives an OrientationChanged Messages or DirectMethod, it sets the background color to the normal fruit color when RightSideUp.
+And, it ignores the current fruit and sets the background color to white when UpsideDown.

 ## Other things of interest in this sample